amoe/acceleratedcpp/exercise-notes.md

 > Comparing the number of copies will let you estimate what proportion of the
 > cost difference s we saw are accounted for by the use of each library class.
 > Do this instrumentations and analysis.

+There is a problem here, that we don't know how to apply methods using a template like transform.